45 Pupil Premium Strategies For Cost Effective Impact In Primary Schools 2024

 Progress: 4+ months

 Using digital technology to support learners can be highly effective in academic support.
-Digital technology can be used by the teacher, for example, an interactive whiteboard, or by a pupil, for example, the use of software programmes to aid learning.
+Teachers can use digital technology, for example, an interactive whiteboard.
+Pupils can use digital technology, for example, software programmes to aid learning.

 Although evidence-based research for digital technology has concluded mixed results for its effectiveness it does suggest that these approaches are most beneficial for writing and maths.